elric97/CalBot/README.md

 There are multiple dimensions to this project catering to the interests of Various developers.
 Please check [CONTRIBUTING.md](./CONTRIBUTING.md) and [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) for contributing rules

+### Finish the work pending
+* Add more CRUD operations to give more flexibility to user to delete and edit events via chatbot

 ### If you are a front-end developer 💻
 Currently aPAS has been configured to work with Discord as the GUI but given the structure of the project it can be easily extended for other platforms such as
 * Telegram